Researching and planning a trip can be quite fun, but it can also be overwhelming.

 The question of when flights leave is important.
 If a flight home leaves before noon, you are probably going to have to be in the departure city for your last night.
-If they leave at night, you might even get some early sightseeing done.
+If the flight leaves at night, you might even get some early sightseeing done.

 - How often does the train/bus run?

 - If it is a day trip, how often does the transport run to get back?
 How late does the last one run?

 - Do you need to buy tickets ahead of time or can you be spontaneous?